Our website uses cookies for statistical purposes.

 Any new branch of a foreign company in Sweden is registered with the Companies Registration Office (Bolagsverket).
 This means that the foreign company will need to submit a formal application that will contain a set of mandatory documents.
 These include the following:

-Once the company is registered, it will receive a corporate identity number which contains ten digits.
-This will be used to identify the branch and for communicating with the Swedish authorities.
+Once the company is registered, it will receive a corporate identity number, which contains ten digits.
+This will be used to identify the branch and to communicate with the Swedish authorities.

 In addition to the registration with the Companies Registration Office, bank branches in Sweden, as well as those of other financial institutions, are also registered with the Financial Supervisory Authority.